By Nancy Armitage

 1083 5th Ave.
 NYC, NY (3 or 4 story “townhouse” in NYC) (National Academy Museum)

 15 West 81st St. NYC, NY Document: HEH Coll.
-HEH 458 Huntington Library San Marino, CA (Letter to H. E. Huntington from A M Huntington top of the stationary read “15 West Eighty First Street” in 1921)
+HEH 458 Huntington Library San Marino, CA (Letter to H. E. Huntington from A. M. Huntington top of the stationary read “15 West Eighty First Street” in 1921)

 Brookgreen Gardens South Carolina, with gardens & large sculpture garden created by Anna Huntington & other artists

-The Huntington’s Thanksgiving: For the Collis & Arabella Huntington family, this American holiday was always celebrated at Archer M. Huntington’s house.
-After he got married to his first wife, Helen Gates Huntington in the 1890’s.
 We know that he loved oysters, caviar, & champagne.
 For his love of Spain, “Spanish Canapes” were popular at the time.
 Arabella Huntington influence: Turkey with Oyster Stuffing, Mashed Potatoes, & Giblet Gravy, with Southern Sweet Potato Pie, or Pecan Pie or Southern Pecan Tassies Tartlets.
 He liked Spanish food like Paella, & Southern Shrimp Gumbo.
 He had a Southern sensibility like his mother, Arabella.
 For the last 3 decades of his life, he spent much of his time in South Carolina with his 2nd wife, Anna (Hyatt) Huntington.
-In 1931, they built at their moorish style home, called “Atalaya Castle”, just south of Myrtle Beach & Murrells Inlet.
-The one story castle held 30 rooms had a square tower and ocean view.
-The 40ft. towner held a 3,000 gallon water tank.
-It also held, Annas sculpture studio raising to 25 ft. high with skylight and opened up to the large central courtyard.
+In 1931, they built at their Moorish-style home, called “Atalaya Castle”, just south of Myrtle Beach & Murrells Inlet.
+The one-story castle held 30 rooms had a square tower & ocean view.
+The 40 ft. towner held a 3,000 gallon water tank.
+It also held, Annas sculpture studio raising to 25 ft. high with skylight & opened up to the large central courtyard.

 Generous Donations & Charities:

-Hispanic Society of New York City, (located at the Audubon Terrace in Upper Manhattan at 613 W. 155th St NYC, NY) opened in 1904): 40,000 Books, Spanish art painting donated by him & his mother by Velasquez was the beginning of the enormous painting collection.
+Hispanic Society of New York City, (located at the Audubon Terrace in Upper Manhattan at 613 W. 155th St NYC, NY) opened in 1904): 40,000 Books, Spanish art paintings donated by him & his mother by Velasquez was the beginning of the enormous painting collection.

 American Academy of Arts and Letters, NYC (100’s of letters)